abcwuhang/cupid-sdk/README.md

 Add libdecrypt.so to LD_LIBRARY_PATH environment variable

-Then run "java -agentlib:decrypt -jar cupid-db.jar org.urbcomp.cupid.db.server.CupidDbServerStart" to start the Cupid server.
+Then run "java -agentlib:decrypt -jar cupid-db_encrypt.jar org.urbcomp.cupid.db.server.CupidDbServerStart" to start the Cupid server.

 You can compile ConnectRemoteServer.java with the cupid-db.jar to run Cupid.